sayhijuno/bot/README.md

 ### This template requires a database!

-Here's a command to get you started with the default `PG_URI`:
+Here's a command to get you started with the default `DB_URI`:

 `docker run -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d postgres`